simtony/mlrunner/README.md

 ## Under the hood

+A sweep of param combinations results in an ordered task pool.
 Each param combination is a task.
-Tasks constitute an ordered task pool.
-Each worker bound to a `resource` in `params.yaml` concurrently pulls a task from the pool, edits the commands in `template`, and executes the commands sequentially.
-Commands in `template` are edited by:
+Each worker bound to a `resource` concurrently pulls a task from the pool in order, edits each command in `template`, and executes the commands sequentially.
+Editions include:

-1. Substituting the param placeholders (`{param}` and `[param]`) in the templates of the first doc with a sweep of param combinations specified in later docs
+1. Substituting the param placeholders (`{param}` and `[param]`) with corresponding params.
 2. Appending shell environment variable `CUDA_VISIBLE_DEVICES={resource}` as the prefix
 3. Appending shell redirect `> output_dir/log.{command}.{time} 2>&1` as the suffix

+[//]: # (# Workflow)

-# Workflow
+[//]: # ()

-Manually scheduling a **LOT** of experiments can quickly lead to frustrations:
+[//]: # (Manually scheduling a **LOT** of experiments can quickly lead to frustrations:)

+[//]: # ()
-1. Efficiency.
+[//]: # (1.
+Efficiency.
 During the early phase, we experiment on small models and datasets which are not resource hungry.
-One can find it hard to fully utilize the GPU times on modern multi-GPU machines.
+One can find it hard to fully utilize the GPU times on modern multi-GPU machines.)

-2. Cognitive load.
+[//]: # (2.
+Cognitive load.
 There are lengthy pipelines and numerous parameters to tune: data, model architecture, hyperparams, training regimes, and test regimes.
-These knots are typically scattered in code, data, or command-line args, making the experiment process error-prone and cognitively draining.
+These knots are typically scattered in code, data, or command-line args, making the experiment process error-prone and cognitively draining.)

-3. Accessibility.
+[//]: # (3.
+Accessibility.
 How to distinguish artifacts of different experiments in the file system while maintaining readability?
 How to quickly obtain insights from tens of hundreds of results?
-How to quickly set up the workflow for new projects?
+How to quickly set up the workflow for new projects?)

-4. Robustness: What if your machine is temporally down or some bug happened in your code?
-Which experiment needs rerun?
+[//]: # (4.
+Robustness: What if your machine is temporally down or some bug happened in your code?
+Which experiment needs rerun?)

+[//]: # ()
-This tool tightly integrates into a more effective workflow.
-In a nutshell:
+[//]: # (This tool tightly integrates into a more effective workflow.
+In a nutshell:)

+[//]: # ()
-1. Make every modification (architecture, params, training regime, etc.) adjustable by command line args.
-This interface is consistent with most code bases.
+[//]: # (1.
+Make every modification &#40;architecture, params, training regime, etc.&#41; adjustable by command line args.
+This interface is consistent with most code bases.)

-    1. For structural changes of models, use if/else or switch/case
+[//]: # (    1.
+For structural changes of models, use if/else or switch/case)

-    2. For datasets, specify the directory
+[//]: # (    2.
+For datasets, specify the directory)

-2. Specify irrelevant params in the command template.
-Make relevant params to the experiment variables (`[param]` or `{param}`) and list values you want to test in a configuration file.
-Specify default values of these params for reference.
+[//]: # (2.
+Specify irrelevant params in the command template.
+Make relevant params to the experiment variables &#40;`[param]` or `{param}`&#41; and list values you want to test in a configuration file.
+Specify default values of these params for reference.)

-3. Use a pool of workers to concurrently run all your experiments.
-Track progress with tools like tensorboard.
+[//]: # (3.
+Use a pool of workers to concurrently run all your experiments.
+Track progress with tools like tensorboard.)

-4. Apply the same processing code for each run to parse results you need, and aggregate them for visualization: use tensorboard hyperparams, jupyter notebook, or simply a spreadsheet.
+[//]: # (4.
+Apply the same processing code for each run to parse results you need, and aggregate them for visualization: use tensorboard hyperparams, jupyter notebook, or simply a spreadsheet.)